Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 For this task, I created a switched LAN containing eight PCs and three switches.

 Four PCs are connected to the first switch, and another four PCs are connected to the second switch.
-The two switches are then connected to a third switch, forming the required star topology.
+The first two switches are connected to a third switch, forming a hierarchical star topology.

 ### Network Diagram